 Is Your Georgia Home In Need of Repairs?
 There Are Grants That Can Help

-Wanting to support its low-income and very low-income population, Georgia provides several opportunities for affordable housing.
+Wanting to support its low-income and very low-income population, the state of Georgia provides several opportunities for affordable housing.
 This includes mortgage financing, rental assistance, and housing vouchers.
 Further, various programs exist at the state and county levels that support homeowners in making needed repairs to their current homes.

-Insert — home repair grant programs to ensure the habitability and longevity of homes for low-income communities.
+Home repair grant programs ensure the habitability and longevity of homes for low-income communities.

-We reviewed Georgia’s top counties, federally funded programs, and HUD resources to find out everything we could about repair programs for income-eligible homeowners.
-Below is the culmination of our findings and your guide to home repair funding in Georgia.
+We reviewed Georgia’s top counties, federally funded programs, and the U.S. Department of Housing and Urban Development (HUD) resources to find out everything we could about repair programs for income-eligible homeowners.
+Read on to know more about home repair funding in Georgia.

 Grants for home repairs in Georgia